 Since the second quarter of fiscal 2021, we have experienced unprecedented demand for our products and services.
-Accurately predicting demand and matching necessary inventory to fulfill that demand within the current supply constrained environment is challenging.
+Matching necessary inventory to fulfill that demand within the current supply constrained environment is challenging.
 We have and continue to take a number of steps to mitigate the current supply chain challenges, including extending our purchase commitments and placing non-cancellable, advanced orders with or through suppliers, particularly for long lead time components.
-As of April 30, 2022 we had \$1.8 billion in outstanding purchase order commitments to our contract manufacturers and component suppliers for inventory.
+As of July 30, 2022 we had \$2.1 billion in outstanding purchase order commitments to our contract manufacturers and component suppliers for inventory.
+We have also been expanding our manufacturing capacity and have been accumulating raw materials inventory of components that are available, in some cases with expanded lead times, in an effort to prepare us to be able to produce finished goods more quickly when supply constraints ease for certain common components, including integrated circuit components, for which delivery continues to be delayed.
+As a result of this strategy, our inventory has increased from \$374.3 million at the end of fiscal 2021 to \$826.7 million at the end of the third quarter of fiscal 2022.
 These inventory practices further introduce obsolescence risk and are resulting in increased costs and use of cash that could adversely impact our financial results.
+While we have not experienced material cancellations of customer orders to date, if as a result of increased lead times for fulfilling customer orders due to the current constrained supply environment, our customers were to cancel orders, inventory could become obsolete and we could be required to write off or write down the inventory associated with those orders.
+In addition, if customers were to cancel orders for which we have significant outstanding commitments to our contract manufacturers or suppliers, we may be required to purchase inventory under these commitments that we are unable to sell.
 If we are required to write off or write down a significant amount of inventory, our results of operations for the applicable period would be materially adversely affected.
-Conversely, if we underestimate our demand, our contract manufacturers and component suppliers may have inadequate time, materials, or components required to manufacture our products.
-This could result in loss of revenue, increased costs, or delays that could adversely impact customer satisfaction.
+Conversely, if we underestimate our demand, our contract manufacturers and component suppliers may have inadequate time, materials, or components required to manufacture our products to meet demand and customer expectations.
+Our supply mitigation efforts, particularly within the current demand and supply environment, have and will continue to cause us to incur additional cost and may increase our inventory risk, each of which could adversely impact our results of operations and could result in loss of revenue, increased costs, or delays that could adversely impact customer satisfaction.